catalyst-team/catalyst/README.md

 ### Tests
 All Catalyst code, features, and pipelines [are fully tested](./catalyst/tests).
-We also have our own [catalyst-codestyle](https://github.com/catalyst-team/codestyle).
+We also have our own [catalyst-codestyle](https://github.com/catalyst-team/codestyle) and a corresponding pre-commit hook.

 During testing, we train a variety of different models: image classification, image segmentation, text classification, GANs, and much more.